tart-grapes/dntl/README.md

 has more than one valid x solution.
 The goal is to find the right solution for the outer instances via some inversion technique and get to the core ISIS instance.
 From there, extract the short secret!

 # Warning
 Don't use this for anything serious, obviously, it's Python.
 But I am curious to see where it breaks.
+Good luck!